Woodlands SpraygroundsWritten by The-Woodlands-Guide

 Park Facility Reservations

 Permits are required to reserve a public-park-pavilion in any park facility in The Woodlands-Township-Facility reservation requests can be made online.
 Currently, only the pavilions are available for reservations.
 You must pay for your reservation within 7 days of making said reservation, or it will be deleted from the system.
-Click here for the Woodlands Township Parks reservations online request form.
+Public Parks Guide - The Woodlands Texas

-Please note: The public parks are maintained by The Woodlands Township
+Please note: The Woodlands' public parks are maintained by The Woodlands Township

 Per Woodlands Parks & Recreation Dept. Rules: "Younger Play Areas" suitable for children ages 2-5.